mekf/minh-im/app/views/poet/_posts/gotcha_coffeescript_implicit_return.md

 }}}

-I had been trying following this [tutorial](http://net.tutsplus.com/tutorials/javascript-ajax/build-a-complete-mvc-web-site-with-expressjs/) on Nettus+ where Krasimir Tsonev demonstrated the process of building a CRUD app on Node.JS and Express.
+I had been trying following this [tutorial](http://net.tutsplus.com/tutorials/javascript-ajax/build-a-complete-mvc-web-site-with-expressjs/) on Tutplus where Krasimir Tsonev demonstrated the process of building a CRUD app on Node.JS and Express.
 Because I thought that I'd learn better if I applied my tweaks onto it, I restructured the app based on that of Rails and converted his JavaScript codes into CoffeeScript.
 Everything went on quite smoothly until I could not get the specs of the base model to pass with my CoffeeScript version.
 That was when I discovered the caveat of CoffeeScript implicit return.

 <!--more-->